 South Vietnam is the place that the creator gives special treatment.
-Here has fat land, has gentle rivers and has fresh air.
-Here is the rice store of all country, is home of many fruit trees and many shrimps, fish.
-Here bears honest, simple and liberal people, and here bears unique mental products.
+The region has rich soils and gentle rivers and has fresh air.
+Here is the rice store of all country, is home of many fruit trees and many shrimps, fishes.
+Here bears honest, simple, and liberal people, and here bears unique mental products.
 One of those products is Đờn Ca Tài Tử Nam Bộ.

-Musical instrument of Đờn Ca Tài Tử Nam Bộ consisted of Monochord, Vietnamese two-chord fiddle, Vietnamese two-chord guitar, 16-chrd zither.
+Musical instruments of Đờn Ca Tài Tử Nam Bộ consisted of Monochord, Vietnamese two-chord fiddle, Vietnamese two-chord guitar, 16-chord zither.
 Afterward, there was added guitar.
 Today, electric and electronic technology is introduced to make sound clearer, louder and more beautiful.

 Players are amateur musicians, singers.
-In free time, on occasion of birthday, wedding, anniversary of death, they play for joy.
+In free time, on the occasions of birthday, wedding, anniversary of death, they play for joy.
 Players do not also need to wear clothes so finical.
-Playing space is usually in a warm living room or in a front yard beside the orchard with sound of wind and perfume of fruit.
+Playing space is usually in a warm living room or in a front yard beside the orchard with the sound of wind and perfume of fruit.
 Playing space is sometimes a boat floating on a river.
 Amateur music has over one hundred tunes.
 There are sad tunes and there are joyful tunes.
 However, singers usually choose sad tunes to sing.
-Songs come from fold tales, classical dramas or inspiration about country and its people.
+Songs come from fold tales, classical dramas, or inspiration about the country and its people.
 Authors are the masters having knowledge about music and literature.

 Generally, Đờn Ca Tài Tử Nam Bộ is a special music and song style in South Vietnam.
-It was recognized to be a world culture heritage by the UNESCO.
-It has been deeply in the heart of the South Vietnam people, and will exist for ever.
+It was recognized to be a world cultural heritage by the UNESCO.
+It has been deeply in the heart of the South Vietnamese people and will exist forever.